 The program in Communication (COM) requires 45 credits.
-A list of requirements for the Communication program, with the respective concentrations in Public Communication, Science and Health Communication, and Technical Communication, can be found at: http://catalog.drexel.edu/graduate/collegeofartsandsciences/communication/
+A list of requirements for the Communication program, with the respective concentrations in Public Communication, Science and Health Communication, and Technical Communication, can be found in the Drexel University Graduate Catalog.

 \\Please note: These are the most current requirements for each major.
 Handouts with major requirements may already be dated.